ivillamadrid/FloodMapping/docs/source/operational_appx.rst

 The Risk is a function of (Hazard, Exposure, Vulnerability), being:

 #.
-Hazard, with two components:
+Hazard, with two components.

-	* Intensity: direct result of simulations that output rasters with Water Depth and Velocities, and Extents.
+	* Intensity: direct result of simulations that output rasters with Water Depth, Velocities, and Extents.

 	* Probability of hazard, linked to the Return Period of the forcing boundary: a river discharge for fluvial floods, a rainfall for pluvial floods, or the sea 		level for coastal floods.